ontolex/morph/draft.md

 > -------

 Note: This class was in the Dec 2019 draft, but before Feb 2022, this class had been abandoned from diagram for visual reasons, it is a superclass of `morph:WordFormationRule` and `morph:InflectionRule` and defined as the domain of the properties `morph:replacement` and `morph:example`.
 Its deletion is to be reassessed, as this was for visual reasons only.
 Anyway, any information about both kinds of rules should go into this section.

+Note: This class was originally introduced as `morph:MorphologicalPattern`: The  morphological  pattern states  the  inflectional,  derivational  or  compositional   building pattern that applies to a lexical entry. (eLex-2019)

 ### morph:example